 February is Heart Month, and to mark this Apple announced a new challenge in 2018 and repeated it in 2019.
-(Interestingly, this marks the first time Apple has redesigned the logo for a repeated challenge.)
+(Interestingly, this marked the first time Apple redesigned the logo for a repeated challenge.)

 To get the badge you needed to close your Exercise ring every day from 8-14 Feb.

 This one was slightly different, partly because it required the use of the Challenges app and partly because it involves teamwork, but it's otherwise similar to the other challenges listed below.